dotkernel/api-documentation/docs/book/v7/introduction/file-structure.md

 * `clear-config-cache.php` - Removes the config cache file `data/cache/config-cache.php`; can also be invoked as `composer clear-config-cache`
 * `cli.php` - Used to build console applications based on [laminas-cli](https://github.com/laminas/laminas-cli)
-* `composer-post-install-script.php` - The interactive installer Composer runs after `composer install`
+* `composer-post-install-script.php` - Runs after `composer install` and copies the shipped distributable config files into place; it asks nothing and needs no input
 * `doctrine` - Doctrine ORM console, used by the fixtures commands to populate the database tables
 * `generate-oauth2-keys.php` - Generates the OAuth2 key pair and encryption key into `data/oauth`